Wolfr/textcutter/README.md

 ## A tip

-It is handy to assign both commands to hotkeys and use it along with OCR software that helps extract texts from images, such as [TextSniper](https://textsniper.app/).
+You can use this plugib along with OCR software that helps extract texts from images based on a screenshot, such as [TextSniper](https://textsniper.app/) or [CleanShot](https://cleanshot.com/).